Betting both sides of a game at different numbers to win both bets if the final lands between them.

 Middles most commonly occur when a line moves significantly.
 You might bet Team A -3 early in the week, then the line moves to Team A -7.
 If they win by 4, 5, or 6 points, both your bets win.

-Middle opportunities offer positive expected value because the potential payoff of winning both sides far exceeds the cost of losing one side's vig.
-Professional bettors actively seek middling opportunities.
+Middle opportunities can have positive expected value because the potential payoff of winning both sides may exceed the cost of losing one side's vig.
+Advanced bettors sometimes seek middling opportunities, but execution risk matters.

 You bet Lakers −3.5 (−110) on Tuesday.
 By tipoff, the line moves to Lakers −6.5 on FanDuel.
 You now bet $110 on the Clippers +6.5 (−110).
 If the Lakers win by exactly 4, 5, or 6, both bets cash — a middle.